trustedshops-public/ansible-ufw/README.md

 ```

 ## License
-Copyright (c) We Are Interactive under the MIT license.
+Copyright (c) We Are Interactive, Trusted Shops AG under the MIT license.